Big Data collection is the lifeblood of modern business processes. But how is Big data collected by companies? We’re about to find out.

 Step 1: Extraction/Retrieval

 This step unfolds the cycle.
 It has to do with retrieving unstructured or poorly structured data from various sources.
 It is then sent to centralized locations for storage or further processing.
 Unstructured sources may include web pages, email, documents, PDF files, scanned text, and others.
 Centralized storage can be on-premises, cloud-based, or hybrid.
 However, this step doesn’t include processing or other analysis.
-Organizations can also buy data from DaaS companies and use extraction tools.
+Organizations can also buy data from DaaS companies and use data extraction tools.

 Step 2: Collection